corda/corda/docs/source/running-hsm-cert-generator.rst

 :keyOverride: Whether to override the key if already exists or not.
 1 for override and 0 for NOT override.

-:keySpecifier: This is an HSM specific parameter that corresponds to key name spacing.
+:keySpecifier: This is an HSM specific parameter that corresponds to key name spacing of the generated key.
 See Utimaco documentation for more details.

-:keyGroup: This is an HSM specific parameter that corresponds to key name spacing for the generated key.
+:keyGroup: This is an HSM specific parameter that corresponds to key name grouping of the generated key.
 See Utimaco documentation for more details.

 User Authentication Configuration